naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

     :align: center

-Next, open up your terminal and navigate to where you would like the files to live.
-For me, I'd like my files to be in my documents folder.
-So in my terminal I'll type "cd Documents" (note that the capitalization is important).
+Next, open up your terminal and navigate to where you would like the files to reside.
+As an example, if you'd like the files to reside in the documents folder, type "cd Documents" (note that the capitalization is important) into the terminal.

 .. image:: photos/StartupGuide/cdDocuments.png
     :align: center

-Now that I'm in the directory that I want my OpenExo files to be in, I'll use Git to clone the files into that location by typing "git clone <the url you copied>."
+Now that you are in the directory that you want the OpenExo files to be in, Use Git to clone the files into that location by typing "git clone <the url you copied>."